-We talked with our Director of Health, OB/GYN Dr. Rebecca Dunsmoor-Su, to help us better understand what to expect when we’re expecting an end to bleeding.
+We talked with our Director of Health, OB/GYN Dr. Rebecca Dunsmoor-Su, to help us better understand what to expect when we’re expecting an end to the bleeding.

 Dr. Rebecca: That is a very good question, and the answer is not very specific.
 As women transition into perimenopause, occasionally (and more frequently as time goes on) the ovary fails to release an egg.
 When that happens, there is no progesterone to stabilize the lining of the uterus.

 The uterine lining keeps building irregularly and eventually will start to bleed a little here and a little there.
 Sometimes a month or two later you will release an egg and the cycle works correctly, but you’ll have a really heavy menses – after all, you’ve been building up to it for months!
-Heavy periods are common for this reason.
+Heavy periods before menopause are common for this reason.

 All of these are versions of irregular bleeding.
 If it is disrupting your life, it is worth bringing to your doctor.
 Sometimes this can also be a sign of something more serious, so mentioning it to your OB/GYN is important.

 If you are dealing with irregular periods, a Gennev menopause-certified gynecologist can give you a trusted opinion, determine if medication is right for you, and they can provide prescription support.
 Book an appointment with a doctor here.